Agents API Reference¶

 Bases: BaseAgentFactory

-Supports two modes: - Standalone: Encode/decode SMILES, sample from latent space, interpolate, explore neighborhoods - GTM-guided: Combine GTM maps with autoencoders for targeted molecular generation from specific map regions (by density, activity, or coordinates)
+Supports two modes: - Engine-driven design: Use autoencoder or LLM engines behind a common facade - Standalone autoencoder: Encode/decode SMILES, sample latent space, interpolate, explore neighborhoods - GTM-guided: Combine GTM maps with generative engines for targeted molecular design from specific map regions (by density, activity, or coordinates)

 Enhanced with GTM cache awareness to avoid redundant GTM loading when working with GTM Agent in the same session.